maxg203/dotfiles/README.md

 # This tells git to ignore the place where it stores itself
 echo ".cfg" >> .gitignore

+# This assumes you have an SSH key associated with your GitHub account
+# If you don't, just use https instead and enter your password as required
 git clone --bare git@github.com:maxg203/dotfiles-2.git $HOME/.cfg

 config config --local status.showUntrackedFiles no